bwesterb/displays/README.md

 Changes persist for the duration of the loginsession.
 To apply the changes for every session, use the `--permanently` flag.

+`displays` can also automatically configure the displaymodes as it thinks is
+best:

+        $ displays auto

+Basically, `displays` will pick the top modes listed by `displays list`.

 Configuring mirroring
 ---------------------
 A bunch of displays that show the same image are called a mirroring set.